UncreativeXenon/HP-15-fc0000-Hackintosh/README.md

 If you need help or for any issues add me on discord: **isaac.zsh** (sometimes isaac.one).

 I'm also in the [AMD OS X Discord Server](https://discord.com/invite/EfCYAJW).

+# Credits for Help
+[rh45-one](https://github.com/rh45-one) and his [Hakintosh repo](https://github.com/rh45-one/ThinkPad-E14-Hackintosh), this wouldn't have been possible without him.